yanskun/tmux-ccusage/README.md

 - Tokens are automatically formatted with K/M suffixes for readability:
   - `1500` → `1K`
   - `1500000` → `1M`
-- Costs are displayed with dollar sign and 4 decimal places: `$0.1234`
+- Costs are displayed with dollar sign and rounded to 2 decimal places: `$0.12`

 ## Notes